 This page gives an overview of the steps to install the various software components needed to enable Job Performance data in XDMoD.
 Instructions for upgrading the software from are available on the upgrade page

 The Job Performance (SUPReMM) XDMoD module should be installed on an existing XDMoD instance.
 The XDMoD instance must have job accounting data shredded and ingested and present in the UI.
 Do not begin the install procedure until the accounting data is loaded into XDMoD.
 See the main XDMoD documentation for instructions on installing and configuring XDMoD.

 The steps to install and configure the software are as follows:

 It is important that the various software components are installed and configured in the order listed.
 For example, if the XDMoD module is not installed and configured then the summarization software will not be able to access the tables in XDMoD datawarehouse that are needed.

 The Job Performance (SUPReMM) XDMoD module version number must be identical to the version of the base XDMoD install.
 The versions of the summarization software and PCP software for a given XDMoD version are listed below.

 The SUPReMM software has been tested with MongoDB version 3.4.15.
 We expect that the software is compatible with any supported release version of MongoDB.

-The summarization software should be compatible with the 4.x releases of PCP.
+The summarization software is tested against the PCP versions shipped with Centos 7.6 and Centos 7.7.
+The software should be compatible with the 5.x releases of PCP.
 However the XDMoD team have not tested this configuration and will not be able to provide support for it.